City of Shasta Lake Net Energy Metering Program

 There are other factors to consider beside your energy bill.

 - Please consider consulting with a financial and/or tax adviser, especially to discuss whether you will qualify for Federal tax credit(s).

 - We recommend you explore energy efficiency improvements before you make this major investment.
 If you can reduce your energy usage before you buy, you may not need as big of a generation system.
 The City can assist with a free energy audit if you call 1-855-516-2105.

-- Lastly, solar can be an important long-term investment, so please consider the age of your roof.
+- Solar can be an important long-term investment, so please consider the age of your roof.
 If it's over 7 years old, you may want to do additional research.
-If this all sounds good, it sounds like you're about to "Go Solar."

 Ready to go forward with solar?
 Please provide the following documents.
 Any documents that are not filled out correctly, accurately, or are not signed by those who are on the electric account are not acceptable and will be delayed in processing.